uptonking/d3v3/d3react/CONTRIBUTING.md

 ### Where to Find Known Issues

-We will be using [GitHub Issues](https://github.com/recharts/recharts/issues) for our public bugs.
+We will be using [GitHub Issues](https://github.com/uptonking/d3react/issues) for our public bugs.
 We will keep a close eye on this and try to make it clear when we have an internal fix in progress.
 Before filing a new task, try to make sure your problem doesn't already exist.

 ### Reporting New Issues

 The best way to get your bug fixed is to provide a reduced test case. jsFiddle  provide a way to give live examples.
-You can fork our example in [recharts.org](http://recharts.org/) to show your case.

 ## <a name="pr"></a>Pull Requests